 This Travel Journal submitted by Crystalyn Talavera details her Antarctica small ship cruise with AdventureSmith Explorations, on the Classic Antarctica cruise aboard the Ushuaia.
-Read her day-by-day account as she sails south on this 10-day itinerary!
+Read her day-by-day account, including notes on why go to Antarctica, as she sails south on this 10-day itinerary!

 Antarctica completed my 7-continent trip for 2017.